 Make sure you answer the prompt thoroughly and explain your answer in detail—but focus more on what you’re saying than on the length.

 Some colleges require recommendation letters from teachers, counselors, or other significant adults in your life.
 These recommendation letters are found under each college in My Colleges as the specific requests vary based on the college.

 You’ll need to invite your recommenders to fill out the form on your behalf.
 But don’t just invite them via the Common App!
 Make sure you ask them early in the process (and with a lot of gratitude!) to write recommendation letters for you.
 Your teachers and counselors have a lot on their plates.

 FERPA is a complex law to regulate the privacy of student education records.
 You have the right under FERPA to review confidential letters of recommendation after you enroll but will be asked if you want to waive this right.
 Some colleges are thought to put more weight on confidential letters, while some recommenders may decline to write on your behalf if you do not sign the waiver.
 Check with your school, counselor, and parents or guardians to decide how best to answer this question.

 Common App Deadline

 When’s it all due?
-The deadline for the Common App varies based on the colleges you are applying to.
-In the My Colleges section, you can track the deadlines for each college application and make sure you have everything ready to submit before the deadline!
+The deadline for the Common App varies based on the colleges to which you apply.
+In the My Colleges section, you can track the deadlines for each college application and make sure you have everything ready to submit before the deadline.